apos/rapid-bulky-wshc-by-apos/README.md

 The model is bulky, because of the use of standard breakout boards and shields.
 There exist others which use PCBs.
 This project gives you the time to do a more suffisticated wSHC without having one in the meantime :-)

 ### What you need
-First things first - **this is not the documentation for an SHC implementation**.
-This only gives you a reference design amoung many others concerning hardware and a 3d model to print.

-1. A working [OnStep with wireless functionality](https://onstep.groups.io/g/main/wiki) (no simulation mode possible - you will not get over the start screen in SHC)
-2. Knowing how to configure the [Smart Hand Controller](https://onstep.groups.io/g/main/wiki/Smart-Hand-Controller) and the ability to program the ESP32 and upload it (Arduino IDE, Platform.io).

-Then it depends on the reference design (version) of the "bulky wSHC" you like to build.
+It depends on the reference design (version) of the "bulky wSHC" you like to build.

 To do this you need: